Jury poised to deliberate death penalty or life sentence for gunman in Pittsburgh synagogue massacre

 The same jurors who convicted 50-year-old Robert Bowers in June on 63 criminal counts listened to closing arguments Monday in the penalty phase of his federal trial, held nearly five years after the truck driver from suburban Baldwin perpetrated the deadliest attack on Jews in U.S. history.

+The extent to which mental illness and Bowers’ difficult childhood played a role in the massacre dominated the lawyers’ arguments for and against capital punishment.
+The jury is expected to get the case and begin deliberations on Tuesday.

-Bowers defiled a place of worship when he entered the Tree of Life synagogue on Oct.
-27, 2018, and opened fire with an AR-15 rifle, shooting everyone he could find in a mass murder clearly motivated by religious hatred, said U.S. Attorney Eric Olshan.
+Speaking for the government, U.S. Attorney Eric Olshan said Bowers was clearly motivated by religious hatred when he entered the Tree of Life synagogue on Oct.
+27, 2018, and opened fire with an AR-15 rifle, shooting everyone he could find.

-Bowers raved incessantly on social media about his hatred of Jewish people — using a slur for Jewish people some 400 times on a social media platform favored by the far right — and remains proud that he killed Jews, the prosecutor reminded jurors,
+The gunman raved incessantly on social media about his hatred of Jewish people — using a slur for Jewish people some 400 times on a platform favored by the far right — and remains proud that he killed Jews, the prosecutor reminded jurors.

 “Do not be numb to it.
 Remember what it means.
 This defendant targeted people solely because of the faith that they chose,” Olshan said.